 Many of our users are wondering, "Should I upgrade to High Sierra Yet?"

-On Monday, September 25, 2017 Apple released MacOS 12.13, known as "High Sierra".
-Normally, it is a good idea to allow Apple to produce at least a .1 and maybe even a .2 release before converting your system.
+On Monday, September 25, 2017 Apple released MacOS 10.13, known as "High Sierra".
+Normally, it is a good idea to allow Apple to produce at least a .2 release before converting your system.
 These point releases shake out the major bugs that are inevitable.
+And, since 10.13.2 has been release, we believe as far as Screenwriter is concerned, you can safely upgrade -- so long as you also have Screenwriter 188.8.131.52 or greater.

 However, there exist great potential for incompatibility with third-party software vendors, and we are no exception.
-We are preparing an update to Movie Magic Screenwriter 6.5 that will address the few incompatibilities we have discovered.
+We have prepared an update to Movie Magic Screenwriter 6.5 (184.108.40.206) that addressed the few incompatibilities we have discovered.

 One thing to be aware of is that when installing High Sierra on a Mac with an internal Solid State Drive (SSD), the High Sierra installer will perform a mandatory conversion of your internal SSD drive from HFS+ Journaled to APFS.
 It's not optional.
 For users of spinning hard disks, or Apple Fusion Drives that combine a spinning hard disk with an SSD, you can NOT elect to convert to APFS at this time.